lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - Just like the facility data, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about \_______________.
 Let's go to the \_________________ viz tab to see data relevant to that issue.
 - You can explore further in the "viz" tabs by right clicking on any trend line and "Show As Table."
 (The "Quick Explore" feature is no longer available.)

+**Tips & Tricks**
-- *Note on Drill Up View: The "Drill Up" View shows a zoomed-out view of the data.
-However, please note that the shoulders in monthly and yearly views are not meaningful since we do not have all days of observation in a month, or 12 months of observation in each year, respectively for all of the months and years.*
+- *Note on Drill Up View:* The "Drill Up" View shows a zoomed-out view of the data.
+However, please note that the shoulders in monthly and yearly views are not meaningful since we do not have all days of observation in a month, or 12 months of observation in each year, respectively for all of the months and years.
+To return to previous view, click on the forked downward arrow icon:

-- Hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
+- *Zooming In* Hover in the right hand corner and click on the "Focus Mode" icon to zoom in on the visualization.
-- Unhide the Filter panel in the right hand side of the screen to use filters and view specific variables.
+- *Filters* In order to find filters and view specific variables, navigate to the right side of the screen and click on the "Funnel" icon to unhide filter panel.

 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.